Truck driver indicted on manslaughter charges after Oregon crash that killed 7

 Smith was being held without bail in Marion County Jail, the sheriff’s office website showed.

-On May 18, seven people died and four more were injured when Smith’s semitruck ran off I-5 and slammed into their van as it was parked on the roadside near Albany, in an agricultural area of the Willamette Valley in western Oregon.
+On May 18, seven people died and four more were injured when Smith’s semitruck ran off I-5 and slammed into their van as it was parked on the roadside near Albany, in an agricultural area of the Willamette Valley in Western Oregon.
 The van was carrying 11 agricultural laborers who were heading home after laboring in the harvest, the state’s farmworkers union said.

 The Woodburn, Oregon-based union, PCUN, organized an online fundraiser that has raised over $70,000 to help support the families of the victims.